krhancoc/progbg/README.md

 to compose these backends.

 "ffs/bck" uses a composition of both the FFS defined backend and BCK backend (found above).
 This inits the backend in the order of the path.
-With the benchmark being ran after all defined backends have been inited.
-This allows you to, like in the psuedo example above, create a fast file system backend, then place some server (tomcat, or whatever you need) on top then run the benchmark.
+With the benchmark being run after all defined backends init function have been called.
+This for example allows you to create a fast file system backend, then place some server (tomcat, or whatever you need) on top then run the composed benchmark.

-Note that backends are created and destroyed after EVERY benchmark.
-An option will be
+Note that backends are created and destroyed after EVERY benchmark, this can be disabled with the `--no-reinit` flag.

-**A Parser Object**

-This takes the output from your executions and parses it to a usable format.
-Currently there is only one supported parser.

 ### Match Parser
-The Match parser take a dictionary of regex strings to a tuple of a list of named outputs and a function that create those outputs.
-When the parser receives raw data it goes through line by line, and passes the line to the function if the regex search is true on that line.
+The Match parser takes a dictionary of regex strings to a tuple of named outputs and a function that creates those outputs.
+When the parser receives raw data it goes through line by line, and passes the line to the provided function if the regex search is true on that line

 For our above example this is matching on the regex "^Latency" and outputing our variables avg, max, and min.
 These can be used by the graph tool to be graphed.
+The names must also be unique globally.

 # Planning Graphs